JFurber/SMEEB2024/README.md

 <h1 style="text-align: center;"> Stochastic Models and Experiments in Ecology and Biology (SMEEB) 2024, L' Aquila, Italy  </h1>

+Thank you to the Institute of Applied Mathematics (IMA) for a small grant to help to in attending this conference.

 <h2 style="text-align: center;"> Abstract </h2>

 We investigate a modelling framework to understand the fine-scale movement of the European badger (_Meles meles_) within their environment.
 It is widely understood that badgers play a crucial role in the transmission of bovine tuberculosis (bTB), where bTB is a serious disease of cattle and has a significant economic impact on farmers.
 However, despite all the GPS data, ecologists still do not understand what they can learn from the data about fine-scale badger movement.
 A key research question we would like to answer is can we generate a dynamical model to explore and understand better badger movement?